R. D. Blackmore

 Blackmore, often referred to as the "Last Victorian", was a pioneer of the movement in fiction that continued with Robert Louis Stevenson and others.
 He has been described as "proud, shy, reticent, strong-willed, sweet-tempered, and self-centred."
 Apart from his novel Lorna Doone, which has enjoyed continuing popularity, his work has gone out of print.

-He was also a barrister, as per his census entry for 1881 in the National Census of England and Wales, at the age of 55, with his residence listed in Teddington, Middlesex.
+In the 1881 National Census of England and Wales he is recorded as residing in Teddington, Middlesex, occupation Barrister.